Interface modes in inspiralling neutron stars: A gravitational-wave probe of first-order phase transitions

 This computation demonstrates why the \textit{i}-modes may be promising from the observational point of view.
 We find that the \textit{i}-mode eigenfunctions bear a striking resemblance to those of the fundamental \textit{f}-mode; the oscillation mode that couples the most strongly with tides \cite{2020PhRvD.101h3001A}: the perturbation grows as $\propto r^l$ from the stellar centre to the interface $r_\text{i}$, which mimics the functional dependence of the tidal driving force.
 However, above the interface $r > r_\text{i}$, the eigenfunctions alter and obtain a non-vanishing decaying contribution, giving rise to a characteristic sharp kink at the interface.
 From the mode solution, we determine the tidal overlap to be (with normalisation $\mathcal{A}^2 = M R^2$)

-This shows that (for modest values of the discontinuity) the tidal coupling is two orders of magnitude larger than the aforementioned \textit{g}-mode estimates, suggesting that the \textit{i}-modes can couple quite efficiently to the tidal forcing and may therefore be observable in binary inspirals.
+This shows that (for modest values of the discontinuity) the tidal coupling is at least an order of magnitude larger than the aforementioned \textit{g}-mode estimates, suggesting that the \textit{i}-modes can couple quite efficiently to the tidal forcing and may therefore be observable in binary inspirals.

 Interfaces, such as at the crust-core boundary \cite{2012PhRvL.108a1102T,2020PhRvL.125t1102P,2023PhRvD.107h3023Z}, naturally exist in neutron stars.
 Previous work has focused on tidally induced crust fractures and possible electromagnetic precursor signals for binary neutron-star mergers.
 Here, our focus is on the prospects of using \textit{i}-modes to reveal the potential phase transition to deconfined quarks in the neutron-star core \cite{2021PhRvD.103f3015L,2024ApJ...964...31M}.
 If such a transition is first order, it will generate an \textit{i}-mode signature in the gravitational-wave signal from an inspiralling neutron-star binary.
 To answer how significant this signature is, we require a relativistic calculation with realistic microphysics.